nvietto/blog/content/blog/col2hcl/index.md

 ## Final thoughts

 Like anything in R, there's a million ways to do one thing and this is just another option to locating your color codes.
-Hopefully this was helpful and thanks for stopping by.
 For more information, check out [modify standard R colour in hcl colour space](https://scales.r-lib.org/reference/col2hcl.html#ref-examples).